 Naturally, though, that didn't quell their desire to experiment and play with digital games and programs like their peers did.
 And, I understood that.
 I'm not opposed to digital play — I just wanted a balanced diet of it.
 So confession: I was a bit afraid of opening the Pandora's Box of video games and digital devices with my kids given I've read all the same information you likely have — how video games can be addicting, how kids stop playing outside, how a couch potato begins to grow…and so on.
 But, I understand that digital skills and play can also be very rewarding and fun.
 It was going to be all about balance for me.
 So here's how we/they got started.

 - Establish consistent media consumption rules for your kids / "media-free" times, particularly at meal times.
-(That means no hand-held, online, mobile, console games for kids, or cell phones or PDAs for grown-ups!).
-Meal times should be media free — this is your time to spend together as a family catching up and having conversation.
-In my house, my kids have no screen time during the school — and digital game time is limited to one hour on Friday, Saturday, and Sunday.
-Friday evening is their night to watch TV after dinner and we have Saturday movie night — which we all look forward to.
-And we never play video games if we are out to eat either.
+(That means no hand-held, online, mobile, or console games for kids, and no cell phones or tablets for grown-ups!).
+Meal times should be media-free — this is your time to spend together as a family catching up and having conversation.
+In my house, my kids have no screen time during the school week — and digital game time is limited to one hour on Friday, Saturday, and Sunday.
+Friday evening is their night to watch TV after dinner, and we have Saturday movie night — which we all look forward to.
+And we never play video games if we are out to eat, either.
 Meal time — no matter where it is — is time to spend talking and sharing with each other.

 If you're just setting up parameters, remember that setting a new standard won't change kids' behavior overnight.
 Just be clear and consistent about your family's approach to a balanced media diet.
 Make a chart if you need to — maybe try using pictures or words to move into the specified box of time and break it down into 30-minute blocks so they can see how they can spread out their time among their favorite media.
 You'll see that they'll begin to plan their time more — and most importantly, you will be helping them to learn how to make healthy, balanced choices for themselves.